-1017 RECREATIONAL CAMPGROUND
+1016 RECREATIONAL CAMPGROUND

-- 1017.1 Design.
+- 1016.1 Design.
 The design of any recreational campground shall conform to the following standards: - A. The campground shall be located on a well-drained site that is properly graded to ensure drainage and freedom from stagnant pools of water. - B. Each recreational vehicle space shall be at least 1,000 square feet and the total number of spaces shall not exceed 15 per acre of campground.
-No campground shall be permitted on a site of less than 25 acres, and in the HC Zone a minimum of 50 acres is required for a Recreational Campground. - C. All recreational vehicle spaces shall abut a driveway not less than 12 feet wide for one-way traffic or less than 25 feet wide for two-way traffic.
-No RV or tent space shall be closer than 30 feet to any property or street line bounding the campground, or less than 100 feet from any existing residence.
+No campground shall be permitted on a site of less than 25 acres. - C. All recreational vehicle spaces shall abut a driveway not less than 12 feet wide for one-way traffic or less than 25 feet wide for two-way traffic.
+No space shall be closer than 30 feet to any property or street line bounding the campground, or less than 100 feet from any existing residence.
 Spaces and driveways shall be identified by a letter, number, or combination thereof. - D. Under no conditions shall anyone be permitted to park in a roadway or driveway.
-These must be kept open for use by emergency vehicles. - E. Except as provided elsewhere, there shall be a minimum 25-foot buffer strip between the recreational campground and property boundary.
+These must be kept open for use by emergency vehicles. - E. There shall be a minimum 25-foot buffer strip between the recreational campground and property boundary.
 The strip shall contain a screen of shrubbery or trees not less than four feet above the ground level at the time of occupancy and shall thereafter be suitably and neatly maintained.
 The screen shall consist of at least 50% evergreens to maintain a dense screen at all seasons of the year.
-There shall be a fence on the property line between the campground and any highway, street, or abutting property.
+There shall be a fence on the property line between the campground and any highway, street, or abutting property. - 1016.2 Recreational facilities shall be provided in recreational campgrounds in accordance with the following standards: - A. A minimum of 500 square feet per recreational vehicle space shall be developed for recreational or playground uses.
+Mechanical outdoor amusement rides are expressly prohibited. - B. Playgrounds shall be protected from main highways and parking areas.

-- 1017.2 Recreational facilities shall be provided in recreational campgrounds in accordance with the following standards: - A. A minimum of 500 square feet per recreational vehicle space shall be developed for recreational or playground uses.
-Mechanical outdoor amusement rides are expressly prohibited. - B. Playgrounds shall be protected from main highways and parking areas. - C. Recreational facilities shall be designed and maintained to promote maximum safety for the users, adjacent property owners, and the general public. - D. A responsible attendant or caretaker shall be in charge at all times to keep the recreational campground, including facilities and equipment in a clean, orderly, and sanitary condition. - E. Recreational campgrounds shall provide the following supporting facilities: - 1.
-Sanitary facilities, consisting of flush toilets, lavatories, and showers with hot and cold running water shall be provided at all recreational campgrounds in numbers specified by the State Public Health Code. - 2.
+- C. Recreational facilities shall be designed and maintained to promote maximum safety for the users, adjacent property owners, and the general public. - C. A responsible attendant or caretaker shall be in charge at all times to keep the recreational campground, including facilities and equipment in a clean, orderly, and sanitary condition. - D. Recreational campgrounds shall provide the following supporting facilities: - Sanitary facilities, consisting of flush toilets, lavatories, and showers with hot and cold running water shall be provided at all recreational campgrounds in numbers specified by the State Public Health Code. - 2.
 Each recreational campground shall have a lobby or office with a registration clerk. - 3.
 Off-street parking spaces shall be provided for visitors and employees.
 Minimum parking spaces shall be six for any campground, plus one additional parking space for every 25 recreational vehicle spaces or fraction thereof. - 4.
-Campgrounds accommodating recreational vehicles with holding tanks shall provide facilities for the dumping and disposal of wastes from such holding tanks in accordance with the State Public Health Code. - F. Recreational campgrounds may provide the following additional supporting facilities: - A recreational campground may maintain a store and coin-operated laundry for the convenience of its campers.
+Campgrounds accommodating recreational vehicles with holding tanks shall provide facilities for the dumping and disposal of wastes from such holding tanks in accordance with the State Public Health Code. - E. Recreational campgrounds may provide the following additional supporting facilities: - A recreational campground may maintain a store and coin-operated laundry for the convenience of its campers.
 Free access to any such facility shall be provided for delivery trucks. - 2.
 Ice, soft drinks, candy, and similar concessions may be provided.

-1017.3 Occupancy Limitations
+1016.3 Occupancy Limitations